 - Legal Orientation: We provide legal orientation sessions to all immigrants detained at the Northwest Detention Center in Tacoma.

 - Removal Defense: We offer representation in immigration court to those facing deportation.

 - Through advocacy and education, we also provide critical immigration-related advice and information to immigrants, other community members, and a large network of service providers and attorneys.
 We also advocate for policies that will empower the immigrant community.
 Our impact litigation unit represents immigrants in the federal courts to impact immigration law and policy on a national level.

 Recent Successes and Current Challenges

 One of the greatest ongoing challenges NWIRP faces is obtaining adequate resources to meet the great demand for our work.
-NWIRP receives more than 1,500 calls for assistance each week and we are able to provide direct legal services and advice to more than 10,000 people each year.
-However, with budget cuts at local, state and national levels, resources dwindle while need increases.
+While NWIRP provides direct legal services to over 10,000 people every year, NWIRP also receives more than 1,500 calls for help each week.